Kyriosity/read-write/readme+/.net/readme+/cs-drawbacks.md

 # C# - Drawbacks (minority report)

-Nothing anthropogenic could be perfect and C# too.
+Art can be perfect, but no technology.
+With all its goodies __C#__ got downsides as bulky declarations of hierarchies, rigid interfaces, or restrained generics.

 The following language artifacts are awkward leastwise for me.

 ## Syntax